 The Best New Comedy Movies in Theatres

-It's been a more heavy year than most so far, and while the real world might be getting you down, there's escape at the movies!
+If the real world is ever getting you down, there's an escape at the movies!
 Instead of spending all your time with serious fare, why not step away from realistic stories to laugh along with a great comedy?
-Whether you like improvisational performers, low-key jokes or wildly over the top absurdity, we've got a movie for you this season.
+Whether you like improvisational performers, low-key jokes or wildly over-the-top absurdity, we've got a movie for you this season.

 Here are the new comedy movies in theatres now and coming soon.